bluesky/tiled/docs/source/how-to/tune-caches.md

 # Tune Caches to Balance Speed and Memory Usage

-This section describes a feature of the Tiled *server*.
-For client-side caching, see {doc}`../tutorials/caching`.

 ## Object Cache

 The Tiled server stores objects such as file handles for frequently-opened